A-BN/ClermonTyping/README.md

 	-h					    : print this message and exit
 	--fasta					: fasta contigs name(s).
-Can be separated by an At sign (@) value --name					: name for this analysis (optional) --treshold			: Option for ClermontTyping, do not use contigs under this size (optional)
+Can be separated by an At sign (@) value --name					: name for this analysis (optional) --threshold			: Option for ClermontTyping, do not use contigs under this size (optional)
 ```

 This script will execute the pipeline blast, mash and python to give the full output (html file).
 If you need to analyse several fasta files you can list them with a @ sign: